 - Long Weekend in Lisbon ~ Day One

-My last trip for 2016 took place in the end of November and as it often happens in life – when you don’t expect a lot, the best things happen – Portugal!
+My last trip for 2016 took place in November and as it often happens in life – when you don’t expect a lot, the best things happen – Portugal!
 This time I travelled with my aunt and we spent four beautiful and (overall) sunny days in Lisbon, Sintra, Cabo da Roca and Cascais.
 This was my first time in Portugal and each time visiting a new country is kind of exciting – the new culture, nature, language, local cuisine, and weather are waiting to be explored!

-In the first day of our stay in Portugal we decided to make a daily trip to Sintra, Cabo da Roca and Cascais as the weather was absolutely perfect to explore the mountain and coastal region near Lisbon.
+In the first day of our stay in Portugal, we decided to make a daily trip to Sintra, Cabo da Roca and Cascais as the weather was absolutely perfect to explore the mountain and coastal region near Lisbon.
 The easiest way when having not that much time (in order to rent a car e.g) is to book a private tour (I’m really keen on booking with “Get Your Guide” online).

 Today we will stop at Cabo da Roca – the westernmost point of continental Europe, and then the beautiful coastal village of Cascais.
-On that day we were absolutely lucky to have this sunny November weather, because the coast of Cabo da Roca is an area with high surface winds and the mountain region – with dominating haze.
+On that day we were absolutely lucky to have this sunny November weather because the coast of Cabo da Roca is an area with high surface winds and the mountain region – with dominating haze.

 Next stop – Cascais!
 The charming Cascais is located 30km from Lisbon and it used to be a fishing village during the years.
-Nowadays you can find a lot of historical houses and free museums here, as well as my favorite bakeries and pastry shops (And yes!!!
+Nowadays you can find a lot of historical houses and free museums here, as well as my favourite bakeries and pastry shops (And yes!!!
 The traditional pastries are more than delicious!).
-In the historic center there are plenty of restaurants and stylish bars where you could relax a bit and enjoy the sun.
+In the historic centre, there are plenty of restaurants and stylish bars where you could relax a bit and enjoy the sun.
 What I absolutely loved was the glorious sandy beaches!
-I could easily imagine the summer time here … Cascais is a famous tourist spot, because it offers wonderful beaches, culture and natural areas and I think it is even a bit cheaper than Lisbon!
+I could easily imagine the summer time here … Cascais is a famous tourist spot because it offers wonderful beaches, culture and natural areas and I think it is even a bit cheaper than Lisbon!

-Next time we are going to visit the magnificent town and castle of Sintra and I could already tell you – you will love it!
+Next time we are going to visit the magnificent town and castle of Sintra and I could already tell – you will love it!